The Ultimate Work From Home Survival Guide

 1. Sit-Stand Desk

 This will be one of the best investments you will ever make.
 This sit-stand desk is built to last, high quality, and large enough to support your laptop plus two additional monitors.
 This is an investment in your health as well.
-Standing for just one to two hours per day will drastically improve your spine, shoulders, and neck.
+Standing for just one to two hours per day, for example in remote stand-up meetings, will drastically improve your spine, shoulders, and neck.

-At less than $400, this is a great deal!
+At around $400, this is a great deal!
 I personally use the Jarvis sit-stand desk but it is admittedly a lot pricier.
-There are also even cheaper sit-stand desks on the market that you could look into but I am putting an emphasis on quality and sticking with this one by SHW.
+There are also even cheaper sit-stand desks on the market that you could look into but I am putting an emphasis on quality and sticking with this one by Flexispot.
 For the very frugal, buy a very simple table and a standing desk converter.

 2. Ergonomic Chair